 Q: "Are there t-shirts for sale?"

-Of course.
+A: Of course.
 We have specially made American Apparel organic cotton t-shirts for sale, for a limited time only.
 Come to the Kick-Off event this Wednesday, January 31, at 8:30pm in the McCormick Lounge (in the Reynolds Club) to get your t-shirts, eat food, and find out more about the competition.
 We will also be tabling in the Reynolds Club every Tuesday and Wednesday of February, and some extra days at the beginning and end of the competition.

 Q: "That's all well and good, but why do I care?"